Good afternoon Owls,

 News and Announcements from DCPS

-· PTA Meeting: The PTA will hold its next regular meeting on Wednesday, April 12 at 6pm in the library.
+The PTA will hold its next meeting on Wednesday, Dec.
+14 at 6pm in the library.
 Pizza and childcare will be available for all potty-trained kids.
-Please check the website and listserv for sign-up information.
+Please check the listserv and school website for sign-up information.

 News and Announcements from Outside Organizations